Form 1095-B: Health Coverage

-The first portion of Form 1095-B includes basic information including your name, address, Social Security number or TIN, and date of birth.
-It will also include the letter identifying Origin of the Health Coverage.
+The first portion of Form 1095-B includes basic information, such as your name, address, Social Security number or TIN, and date of birth.
+It will also have the letter identifying Origin of the Health Coverage.
 The letter-code is listed in the instructional portion of the form.

 Part II: Information About Certain Employer-Sponsored Coverage

 Part II identifies the name of your employer, their address, and their employer identification number (EIN).
 This verifies the insurance with you, the employer, and the IRS.
 Sometimes this portion is left blank.
 If you receive Form 1095-B without this section filled, you don’t need to fill in the information or return it to your reporter or coverage provider.